|Corda Network Foundation||Document history|

 Corda Network enables interoperability – the exchange of data or assets via a secure, efficient internet layer – in a way that isn’t possible with separate, isolated Corda networks.
 A common trust root surrounds all transactions, and a consistent set of network parameters ensures all participants may transact with each other.

-The network went live in December 2018, and is currently governed by R3.
-An independent, not-for-profit foundation has been set-up to govern the network, and a transitional board of participants will be elected in Spring 2019, which will oversee the foundation until democratic elections are held a year later.
+The network went live in December 2018, and is governed by an independent, not-for-profit foundation.
+In Spring 2019, a transitional board of participants was elected, which will oversee the foundation until democratic elections are held a year later.
 See the governance model for more detail.

 The network supports many sub-groups of participants running particular CorDapps (sometimes referred to as ‘business networks’), and these groups will often have a co-ordinating party (the ‘business network operator’) who manages the distribution of the app and rules, including membership, for its use.
 There is a clear separation between areas of control for the network as a whole and for individual business networks.
 Like the internet, Corda Network intends to exist as a background utility.